tari-labs/tari-university/src/cryptography/recursive-zk-proofs/mainreport.md

 ## Verification Amortization Strategies

-There only a few amortization strategies used to achieve proper recursive proof composition in the literature.
+There are only a few amortization strategies used to achieve proper recursive proof composition in the literature.
 The focus here is on those Sean Bowe et al utilized in the Halo protocol.